 For more details, you can follow our step-by-step guide on how to enable author tracking in WordPress.

 Bonus: Tips for Accepting Guest Posts

 Ever since Google started cracking down on paid text links, SEO companies and spammers have relied on guest posts to pick up the slack.
-For this very reason, no matter how popular your blog is, you will see at least a few guest posts request.
+For this very reason, no matter how popular your blog is, you will see at least a few guest post requests.

 To help you out, here are some rules that we think you should follow when accepting guest posts.

-You don’t want to link to spammy sites like porn, inkjet printers, car insurance companies, etc. You also don’t want to link to a specific keyword, which isn’t relevant to your industry or niche.
+You don’t want to link to spammy sites like porn, inkjet printers, car insurance companies, and so on.
+You also don’t want to link to a specific keyword that isn’t relevant to your industry or niche.

-If you don’t ask your guest bloggers which keyword they’re focusing on or if they’re linking to spammy websites, then they will write an article that won’t add value.
+If you don’t ask your guest bloggers which keyword they are focusing on or if they are linking to spammy websites, then they might write an article that won’t add value.

 At this point, if you reject their post, it sort of looks bad.
 It’s best not to waste time and get this out of the way.